waldolemmer/waldolemmer.github.io/show-hidden-huawei-router-features.md

+---
+description: >
+    Using your browser to reveal hidden settings such as DHCP DNS server addresses and LTE bands.
+---

 # Show hidden Huawei router features

 Huawei reuses the same interface for many of their routers, but chooses to hide